Sheikh-A/Shopali/README.md

 - GET  | https://backend-shopali.herokuapp.com/api/users/admin (must be admin)
 - DEL  | https://backend-shopali.herokuapp.com/api/users/admin/2 (must be admin)

+### Backend Testing
+- Each model in the backend has an assoicated test file in the same folder
+- Test run via `npm run test` and uses Jest framework
+- All tests passing currently

 ### Front End
 - Front end is built & deployed using create-react-app (deployed via Vercel)